After getting licensed, new officials work their first few races as apprentices.

 Recognize and understand what is going on with the race situation.

-Operate thoughtfully with the norms for motor positioning and crew coordination based on the race type and situation.
+Operate thoughtfully within the norms for motor positioning and crew coordination, based on the race type and situation.

 Observe and communicate the race situation with other officials in workmanlike terms.

 Before your debut, brush up on focused relevant knowledge.
 Even veteran motorefs do a periodic tune up & refresh.
-All are available on the Resources page.
+All of these are available on the Resources page.

 USA Cycling Rule Book.
 What rules apply to the race you’re doing?